Upcoming special exhibition

 Numerous myths surround the corset.
 For more than four centuries, it was considered a means of representing feminine beauty and seduction.
 Never before has a garment aroused so much longing, rumor and fantasy, inspiring so many artists.

-The exhibition will feature some 60 corsets dating from 1770 to 1920, including unique, tailor-made and exclusive silk satin designs in bold colors with beautiful embroidery.
+The exhibition will feature some 60 corsets dating from 1775 to 1925, including unique, tailor-made and exclusive silk satin or cotton designs in bold colors with beautiful embroidery.
 These corsets of the Nuits de Satin collection from Paris are almost all unworn and new and give a realistic insight into how splendid and elaborate these garments were.

 Corsets had different shapes, styles and dimensions, depending on the trends and creative abilities of designers and corset makers.
 But the corset always remained the key underwear of the 19th century.
 The wasp waist, an ancient tradition in Europe, was further emphasized by advertising and photography.
 Women from all classes were encouraged to squeeze their waist, sometimes beyond reason, risking their lives for it.
 The medical profession condemned this deeply, but without success.
 It was impossible to ward off this fashion, especially as it glorified the women.